 - Irish Cream with, well, and Irish Cream liqueur like Kerrygold or Baileys

-- You could also try amaretto, Frangelico or Kahlua
+- You could also try amaretto, Frangelico or coffee liqueur such as Kahlua

 Tips and Tricks for Shaping and Coating Truffles